zarf-dev/zarf/README.md

 `docker login registry1.dso.mil`

+You will also need to configure the .env file, use the command below to generate a template.  _Note that you don't need to set RHEL creds if you aren't using RHEL_

+`earthly +envfile`

 ## Building
 ---
 To build the packages needed for RHEL-based distros, you will need a Red Hat account (developer accounts are free) to pull the required RPMs for SELINUX-enforcing within the environment.
-You must specify the credentials along with the RHEL version flag (7 or 8).
+You must specify the credentials along with the RHEL version flag (7 or 8) in the .env file.
+To build the package:

-`earthly -s RHEL_USER=*** -s RHEL_PASS=*** --build-arg RHEL="7" +build`

-If you don't need to support RHEL-based distros, a simpler command will work.

 `earthly +build`